-- 80% of your content should be fun, entertaining and non-intrusive.
+- 80% of your content should be fun, entertaining or educational, and most of all non-intrusive.
 20% can ask for something in return.

-- Examples of content that falls under the 80% would be sharing a favorite store for holiday shopping or posting ride-share deals for a safe ride home on New Year’s Eve.
+- Examples of content that falls under the 80% would be sharing a favorite store for holiday shopping or some holiday-related tips that are relevant to your industry.

 - An example of content you should share 20% of the time would be asking people to visit your website to check out the holiday promotions your business is running.